 - Mini puzzle – Also got these at the dollar store!
 They are great to throw in a bag for sideline play at gymnastics classes or when you’re out at a restaurant.

 - Photo Puzzle – My girls LOVE the picture puzzles I’ve made in the past from Shutterfly so I made them a new 252 piece one that’s due to arrive any day!
 Tip: Pick photos that include different color schemes so it’s easily for them to separate them out into different piles.
 Then it’s almost like assembling mini puzzles that connect!

-And if you noticed a glaring category missing, well we don’t do candy in our Easter baskets in our house but I’ll probably throw in some Annie’s granola bars or fruit snacks.
+And if you noticed a glaring category missing, well we don’t do candy in our Easter baskets in our house, but I’ll probably throw in some Annie’s granola bars or fruit snacks.

-Other posts to find basket filled ideas for 3 and 5 year olds:
+Other posts to find basket filled ideas: